 When to Go?

 The cruises operate year-round and the busy season coincides with the Southern Hemisphere’s school holidays as Fiji is just four hours from Australia’s East Coast and a bit less from North Island, New Zealand.
-The summer months are hot and humid with afternoon downpours, but being near and on the water softens the heat factor.
+December to February are hot and humid with afternoon downpours, but being near and on the water softens the heat factor.
 The driest months are June to August.

 The largest accommodations are the 4 suites with separate lounges; most standard cabins measure approximately 150 square feet; 6 are interconnected family cabins with twin/double beds that open onto the deck; 49 twins/doubles have two windows and face to a side passage; 11 have portholes, open to an interior corridor and have twin/double beds, plus one or two upper bunks (for families).